Skip to main content

 The HPA Axis and Glucocorticoid Receptor Plasticity

 The HPA axis is regulated by a critical negative feedback mechanism mediated by glucocorticoid receptors (GRs).
 Cortisol, upon its release, binds to GRs in the hypothalamus, pituitary gland, and other brain regions like the hippocampus, signaling these structures to suppress further CRH and ACTH production.
 This is the “off-switch” for the stress response.

 Under conditions of chronic stress, prolonged exposure to high levels of cortisol can lead to the downregulation and desensitization of these receptors, a state known as GR resistance.
 With an impaired off-switch, the HPA axis becomes dysregulated, leading to a state of basal hypercortisolism and a blunted response to acute stressors.
 This is a hallmark of several stress-related pathologies.

 Stress management techniques can be viewed as interventions aimed at restoring GR sensitivity.
 By repeatedly and intentionally reducing the cortisol load on the system, these practices may allow for the gradual upregulation and resensitization of glucocorticoid receptors.
-This recalibration restores the efficacy of the negative feedback loop, enabling the body to mount an appropriate and, crucially, to terminate it efficiently once the threat has passed.
+This recalibration restores the efficacy of the negative feedback loop, enabling the body to mount an appropriate stress response and, crucially, to terminate it efficiently once the threat has passed.

 Neuropeptide Y as a Primary Resilience Factor